Navigatron/notes/content/s3/eat/index.md

 ## Breakfast

+(Recipe for "10/10Brekky" AKA breakfast casserole at bottom)

 ### Coffee Maker Oatmeal (Every Day, 10 seconds)

 - Instant oatmeal with hot water from the coffee machine